David Maxwell Fyfe, 1st Earl of Kilmuir: Opposition

 After Nuremberg, Maxwell Fyfe returned to Parliament to shadow the Minister of Labour while simultaneously pursuing a full, busy and prominent career at the Bar, for example defending serial murderer John George Haigh in 1949.
 Reputedly, he would arrive at the House of Commons at around 5.00 pm, often stay throughout debates that lasted all night then, after a quick shave and breakfast, leave for court.
 He was assisted in his punishing schedule by his wife Sylvia, herself a Conservative Party worker.
+In 1945–51 he earned an annual average of £25,000.

 Maxwell Fyfe played a leading role in drafting the party's Industrial Charter of 1947 and chaired the committee into Conservative Party organisation that resulted in the Maxwell Fyfe Report (1948–49).
-The report shifted the balance of electoral funding from the candidate to the party, with the intention of broadening the diversity of MPs.
+The report shifted the responsibility of funding electoral expenditure from the candidate to the constituency party, with the intention of broadening the diversity of MPs by making it harder for local associations to demand large personal donations from candidates.
 In practice, it may have had the effect of lending more power to constituency parties and making candidates more uniform.

 Maxwell Fyfe was a champion of European integration and a member of the Parliamentary Assembly of the Council of Europe from August 1949 to May 1952, becoming the Chair of the Assembly's Committee on Legal and Administrative Questions, and rapporteur on the committee drafting the European Convention on Human Rights.
 In his memoirs he criticised Sir Anthony Eden for a negative stance that derailed the UK's opportunity to become a leader in Europe.
 Eden always rejected this and considered a libel action against Maxwell Fyfe.